FaithL3S5/Project-Revolt/README.md

-# Project-Revolt
+# Project-Revolt-SourceCode

-All Code Script that i code as a main programmer for Gameloft game competition
+https://github.com/Farishanif works on this code is astonishing, really made me proud though I also concurrently work as programmer, Faris's labor far outshine mine

-#still contain some bug and some fitur still not complete
+#still contain some bug and some feature still not properly implemented